bkjohnson/learn-web-components/exercises/ex_6.md

 defineCustomElements();
 ```

-The `loader` is a build output from Stencil containing all of the pieces for registering our custom components with the browser as well as lazy loading them on the page.
+The `loader` is a [build output](https://stenciljs.com/docs/output-targets) from Stencil containing all of the pieces for registering our custom components with the browser and as lazy loading them on the page.

-**Note:** `defineCustomElements()` doesn't need to be called in each file where a Web Component is in use, only in a module that appears on every page.
+**Note:** `defineCustomElements()` only needs to be called once per page load.
+Often, this happens in a Web Components loader script that's executed before any application code.

 ### Using named slots